mckay-del/trendwise-tools/docs/trendwise_context.md

 **Per-client flow:** lead says yes → open template, pre-fill package + fees → hand iPad or send link → client signs (+ electronic consent) → Workflow A auto-invoices → client pays → Workflow B moves to build → clone master, run doc-generator script, onboard.

 **Key payoffs:** one signature covers services + SMS consent (the addendum is part of the signed contract); the signed tier maps to the correct recurring product so one signature becomes ongoing monthly revenue automatically.
 See the standalone "GHL Contract → Invoice Flow" build guide for the full phased checklist.

+**Discovery — "collect payment after signing":** GHL's Documents & Contracts has a native "collect payment after signing" feature and an embeddable product-list element that pulls from Payments products (displays pricing AND ties to the invoice).
+Enabling it collapses sign-and-pay into one iPad flow, largely replacing Workflow A (Contract Signed → generate invoice).
+Workflow B (Invoice Paid → onboard) still valuable.
+The recurring product's built-in custom setup-fee field means ONE product per tier handles both monthly + editable setup — no separate setup products.

+## Website Booking Flow (built)

+Public site (trendwisebizservices.com) drives to a discovery call.
+On the homepage hero and the CRM page CTA, a **"Book a Discovery Call"** button opens a modal embedding the GHL discovery-call calendar (`link.trendwisebizservices.com/widget/booking/…`, official embed with `form_embed.js` from the own subdomain).
+A separate "Start a Conversation / send a message" button opens the existing contact-form modal — two distinct modals so the two intents (ready-to-book vs. ask-a-question) stay separate.
+Booking lands on the GHL calendar and fires whatever confirmation/reminder workflow is attached.
+Contact and booking flows are independent and don't interfere.

+## A2P 10DLC Registration (see standalone guide)

+SMS features (missed-call text-back, reminders, review requests) require A2P 10DLC carrier approval before they can send — a review that can take longer than the 48-hour build.
+The public CRM page carries an honest caveat: build is live in 48 hours, but text messaging depends on carrier approval that can take a few extra days; everything else works day one.

+**Default path = Quick Setup**, where the GHL chat widget IS the registered opt-in — which is why the page can't have other SMS-consent forms during review.
+Plan: minimal page (widget only) for approval, restore forms after. **Load-bearing risk:** carriers can re-verify the opt-in URL anytime; restoring forms is only safe if they don't recreate competing SMS-opt-in mechanisms (or carry the same consent language).
+Confirm with GHL's LC Phone specialist team before scaling.
+Don't send SMS while the campaign is Pending.
+Full detail in the standalone `A2P_Registration_Sequencing.md` guide.

 ---